MattMcAdams/website/content/posts/custom-notebook.md

 ## A little note on size

 Choosing the right notebook size is a task in itself.
 I considered letter size, so that I could add things like hand outs and printed documents, but it always felt too cumbersome for me personally.
 I’m on the go a lot, and wanted something smaller.
 I also considered TUL’s junior size, but felt that the pages were too tall.
 I even tried designing my own paper size.
 This worked out well enough for a year or two but I eventually decided to move to a more standard paper size.
-I finally landed on a size from across the pond: A5.
+I finally landed on A5.
 This size is the perfect balance of width and height, and is small enough to bring with me everywhere.

 ## For the love of paper

 Paper is beautiful and versatile.
-All you need to do to see the wide applications of paper is take a stroll through the sketchbook isle of any art store.
+All you need to do to see a variety of paper is take a stroll through the sketchbook isle of any art store.
 Some paper is art in its own right.
 One of my professors was so adamant about his paper that he made his own from scratch.

 I too became fairly particular about what I write on.
-I wanted paper that feels luxurious, it good to draw on, is thick enough to hold up to highlighters, but thin enough to get a lot of sheets in a thin notebook.
-Ultimately, I decided on the [sketch paper from Strathmore](https://www.amazon.com/Strathmore-400-Sketch-Pads-12/dp/B0027A39PY/ref=sr_1_1?dchild=1&keywords=strathmore+sketch+9x12&qid=1615227393&sr=8-1).
-I had been using their sketchbooks for years through art school and it became something I loved to write and draw on.
+I wanted paper that feels luxurious, is good to draw on, is thick enough to hold up to highlighters, but thin enough to get a lot of sheets in a thin notebook.
+Ultimately, I decided on the [60lb sketch paper from Strathmore](https://www.amazon.com/Strathmore-400-Sketch-Pads-12/dp/B0027A39PY/ref=sr_1_1?dchild=1&keywords=strathmore+sketch+9x12&qid=1615227393&sr=8-1).
+I had been using their sketchbooks for years through art school and it became something I enjoied to write and draw on.

-I also love dot grid paper, and like disc bound systems, my love is based in the versatility it has to offer.
+I also love dot grid paper, and like disc bound systems, my interest is based in the versatility it has to offer.
 The dots on dot grid paper give enough reference to keep lines of text straight, like lined paper, but they also provide enough reference to make more technical sketches and designs, like graph paper.

 Now that I’ve decided on paper size and paper type, it comes the time to fill my notebook with paper.
 Spoiler alert, I’m going to cut, print, and finish my own filler paper:

 1. Remove paper from sketchbooks
 2. Cut paper down to A5 size (5.83in x 8.27 in or 14.81cm x 21.01 cm)
-3. Print paper double sided with the dot grid design I made
+3. Print paper double sided with the dot grid design
 4. Punch holes in each page
 5. Round the outside corners with the large rounder
 6. Round the inside corners with the small rounder